SoongJr/internet-pi/README.md

    1. Make sure your network profile is "private" ("Network Status" -> "Properties")
    1. In elevated powershell: `winrm quickconfig`, granting admin access,
    1. Then add your ansible host as trusted with `winrm set winrm/config/client '@{TrustedHosts="<ansible-host-ip>"}'`
 1. Add a local user (as opposed to logging in with windows account) to be able to authenticate via NTLM.
-It needs to be an Administrator.
+Don't forget to change the Role to Administrator.
 You never need to log in as that user.

 ### check the playbook
 `ansible-lint . && yamllint -f parsable .`